 Because no two vision therapy programs are alike, each session is conducted one-on-one and monitored with timely progress evaluations by the doctor.

 We treat the whole person rather than just the eyes

 Our vision therapy programs include specific activities to enhance the ability of the individual to use vision to efficiently guide their performance.
 We begin with a very thorough, step-by-step evaluation of the patient’s visual processes.
 Then, if it is determined that the individual is not visually functioning at the needed level, a customized program is designed to develop the un-developed or under-developed visual processes.
 Likewise, in the case of an acquired brain injury (stroke or traumatic brain injury,) we design a program intended to rehabilitate visually guided function.
 Specifically, we work to improve the ability to use the two eyes together, to move the eyes with control and precision.
 We further work to improve the individual’s ability to pay attention to their surroundings and to improve their visual perceptual skills.
 Finally, we work to integrate visual function with other sensory input.

 We are proud to maintain a success rate of over 95% based upon both the increased visual function measured in our office as well as the surveys completed by our patients and their families at the end of the program.

 Indiana Vision Development Center frequently offers free seminars to the public and other professionals such as primary-care optometrists, occupational therapists and educators.
 We speak frequently at home school meetings and to other parent groups.
-Dr. Myers is available to speak to your group at no charge-simply contact our office and we will be happy to coordinate the date and time.
-We also offer a free workshop in our office about once each month–Call today to reserve a spot for our next workshop.
+Dr. Myers is available to speak to your group at no charge – simply contact our office and we will be happy to coordinate the date and time.